Wednesday, September 11, 2024

 The overarching effect is there's no way this dysfunctional group will make anything note-worthy, mired as they are in their own self-absorbed problems.
 Wasson is almost dismissive of the work, with a couple interesting exceptions.
 Nothing but professional praise for Richard Sylbert's production design and Anthea Sylbert's costumes.
 And a haliographic revelation of Towne's long-secret collaborator Edward Taylor, with whom Towne tested every script, note and idea throughout his career.

 Evans can't decide if he's a producer or an executive.
 The music sucks.
 John Huston's drunk.
-It doesn't have an ending.
+We don't have an ending.

 There's a precedent to this.
 Casablanca is the other famous classic cobbled together, nearly on accident in the last minute, way more than the sum of its parts, not solely attributable to any one but instead the perfect melange of efficient direction, unfussy writing of an overly complicated story, and damn lucky casting.
 How did it work?
 It just does.